benson8/yauaa/README.md

 Version 5.6
 ---
-In version 5.6 the number of detected DeviceBrands is greatly increased.
+In version 5.6 the number of detected DeviceBrands is increased.
 The detection system for the DeviceBrand has been rewritten and as a consequence both the memory usage and the time needed for the analysis have been decreased.

 Version 5.5
 ---
 With Google Chrome 70 the useragent string pattern has been changed on Android ( https://www.chromestatus.com/feature/4558585463832576 ) .
 As a consequence the detection of the DeviceBrand failed and you always get "Unknown".
 This has been fixed in Yauaa 5.5.

 Version 5.1 is bad.